Cameras and Settings

-Cameras capture and display the world, they are the eye for players, and can be set up in many ways.
-Cameras can be placed in the world to capture specific points of interest (i.e. security camera), capture and render to UI, or simply be the eye for the player when looking down their gun.
+Cameras capture and display the world, they are the eye of the player and can be set up in many ways.
+Cameras can be placed in the world to capture specific points of interest (for example, a security camera), capture, and render to UI, or simply be the eye for the player when looking down their gun.

 When a new project is created, Core will automatically add a Third Person Camera to the Hierarchy under Game Settings.
 This will be the default camera which can be modified, or removed.

 Adding a Camera

 In the Core Content tab, under Game Components, drag the Camera component into the Scene or Hierarchy.

 Press V to enable or disable the camera volume box in the Scene view.

 By default, a camera will have the properties Set to Default, Attach to Local Player enabled, and Base Rotation Mode set to Look.
 If a camera needs to be fixed (that is a CCTV camera in a room), the following properties can be changed.

 - Change Set to Default to be disabled.

 - Change Attach to Local Player to be disabled.

 Adding a new Camera to the Hierarchy may appear that nothing happens when entering Preview mode.
 This is because an existing camera is in the Hierarchy and has Set to Default, and Attach to Local Player enabled.
 To solo a camera in the Hierarchy, that camera will need to be Set to Default, and other cameras will need the following properties disabled.